 Ketchikan, Alaska is the sourthernmost entrance and gateway to Alaska's Inside Passage, which is a route of waterways known for its history, abundant wildlife, and awe-inspiring scenery.
 But Ketchikan is also a vibrant destination in its own right; the port is rich in culture and things to do.
 Whether your want to stay in town and explore on your own or embark on a once-in-a-lifetime excursion, our list has you covered.

-Read on for our picks of the 10 best things to do in Ketchikan, AK:
+Here are the 10 best things to do in Ketchikan:

-Ketchikan's iconic Creek Street is the most popular thing to see in Ketchikan.
 You can explore the shops and restaurants on your own, watch for salmon, visit the Dolly's House Museum, and more.
-If guided tours and local brews are more your style, you can check out the Ketchikan Pub Crawl.
+If guided tours and local brews are more your style, though, you can check out the Ketchikan Pub Crawl.